TheBigBrainsCompany/TbbcCacheBundle/README.md

                 memcached-01: { host: localhost, port: 11211 }
 ```

-*Note*: The `kitano_cache.cache_eligible` tag is mandatory in your service definition if you want to be able to use
+*Note*: The `tbbc_cache.cache_eligible` tag is mandatory in your service definition if you want to be able to use
  annotation for this service.

 ## Usage